workattech/workattech_sample_resume/README.md

 - A one-month winter internship was removed after 1st job.
 Both the internships were also extremely compressed after that.
 - Details about the 1st job was compressed after 2nd job.

-## What will happen if the resume is to be updated now?
+## What changes will be done if the resume is to be updated now?
 - Both the internships will either become one-liners or will be completely removed.
 - Most of the points from additional activities will also go away.
 - CGPA will be removed.